-The new General Data Protection Regulation (GDPR), put forth by the European Commission in 2012 and finally agreed upon by the European Parliament and Council in December 2016, is set to replace the Data Protection Directive 95/46/ec.
-Although many companies have already adopted privacy processes and procedures consistent with the Directive, the GDPR contains a number of new protections for EU data subjects and threatens significant fines and penalties for non-compliant data controllers and processors once it comes into force by May 25, 2018.
+On Friday, May 25 2018, the European Union’s General Data Protection Regulation (GDPR) officially takes effect.
+The GDPR, put forth by the European Commission in 2012 and finally agreed upon by the European Parliament and Council in December 2016, is set to replace the Data Protection Directive 95/46/ec.
+Although many companies have already adopted privacy processes and procedures consistent with the Directive, the GDPR contains a number of new protections for EU data subjects and threatens significant fines and penalties for non-compliant data controllers and processors.

 - Create a unified data protection regulation for all 28 European Countries.

 - Enhance the level of data protection for EU data subjects.

 - Modernize the law in line with existing and emerging technologies.

 GDPR has international reach—applying to any organization—no matter where its jurisdiction—that processes the personal data of EU residents or citizens.
 Fines for non-compliance increase substantially, up to a maximum fine of €20 million or 4% of global annual turnover per incident, whichever is higher.

 There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order, not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
 Additionally, the GDPR gives individual consumers a private right of action in EU courts, which means they have a right to seek financial damages for any harm caused by the processing of personal data.

 HighGround’s Commitment to Data Protection and GDPR Compliance